-Introduction to Forex Volatility
+Forex Volatility Strategies

 Forex volatility refers to the degree of price variation within the foreign exchange market over a specific period.
 A high level of volatility indicates that prices are moving dramatically, while low volatility means the market is relatively stable.
 For traders, understanding and managing volatility is crucial because it directly impacts risk and opportunity.